bvett/adaptive-timer/README.md

 [adaptive-timer]$
 ```

-There is no universally 'correct' value for *max_variance* - it depends on the natural volatility of the application, which is minimal in these contrived examples.
-The section on [Simulation](#simulation) provides a visualization of variance under different types of workload.
+The optimal value for *max_variance* depends on the natural volatility of the application, which is minimal in these examples.
+The section on [Simulation](#simulation) provides a visualization of variance under a greater variety of workloads.

 ### Handling Exceptions
 ```python
 async def start(self, get_value, exception_handler=None)
 ```
-To enable better exception handling, *start()* supports a second callback, *exception_handler*.
+*start()* supports a second callback, *exception_handler*.
 If provided, any exception raised by *get_value* is first sent to *exception_handler*, and if not handled, raised up through AdaptiveTimer.

-This is useful for dealing with intermittent hardware failures that prevent value-capture.
+This is useful for dealing with intermittent hardware failures that prevent a value from being calculated.

 By default, any exceptions raised while calling the *get_value* parameter of *timer.start()* are propagated up through AdaptiveTimer, essentially treating any exception as fatal.